 Turkey

-In Colorado, there are two turkey hunting seasons: one in the fall and another in the spring.
-Fall applications are generally accepted until late May (the 28th in 2021), and the spring deadline typically falls on Groundhog’s Day, February 2nd.
-Beyond what is permitted in state wildlife areas and parks, some late-season turkey hunting is also permitted on private land.
+In Colorado, there are three turkey hunting seasons: one in the fall, one in spring, and a late season.
+Fall applications are generally accepted until late May (the 31st in 2022), and the spring deadline typically falls in the middle of February (the 17th in 2022).
+Beyond what is permitted in state wildlife areas and parks, some late-season turkey hunting is also allowed on private land.

 Waterfowl and Migratory Bird Hunting